 What is a scholarship?

-Unlike with a loan, you do not have to pay back scholarships.
+Unlike with a loan, you do not have to pay back scholarship money.
 Some scholarships require you to complete an application; for others, you are automatically considered.
-Know the difference when you’re applying.
+It is important to know the difference when you are applying.

-A scholarship that is awarded for 1 year only.
+- Non-Renewable: A scholarship that is awarded for 1 year only.
 Schools that provide these scholarships often offer additional upper-year scholarships that may not be highlighted until you are at that university.

 What is a bursary?